dataform-co/dataform/content/docs/getting_started/core-concepts/index.md

 You can get started quickly using <a target="_blank" rel="noopener" href="https://dataform.co">Dataform Web</a>, or if you prefer, check out our open source [command line interface](command-line-interface) to develop Dataform projects yourself.

+In addition to providing a nice graphical user interface, Dataform Web integrates many useful additional cloud services, making it the perfect data management tool for larger teams.

 ## How does it work?

 1. You write SQL files enriched with Dataform's API and templating functions.